Animation in Australia

 Anthony Lawrence, Plasmo, 1997.
 Courtesy of December Media.

-Locally produced television animation was rare in Australia in the 1980s.
-Production continued to be dominated by the U.S. company Hanna Barbera.
+Locally produced television animation was rare in Australia in the 1980s; production was dominated by the U.S. company Hanna Barbera.
 A notable exception to this is Kaboodle (1988–1989) a children's series that featured clips of both live action and animation and was screened by the ABC.

-In 1991 Roo films produced The Dinky Di's, a children's animated action series.
-The Dinky Di's rescued rare and endangered animals and birds from 'the planet's number one eco-enemy - Mephisto'.
+In 1991, Australian company Roo films produced The Dinky Di's, a children's animated action series.
+The Dinky Di's rescued rare and endangered animals and birds from 'the planet's number one eco-enemy – Mephisto'.
 This was a prelude to the Blinky Bill productions.

 In the 1980s and early 1990s Yoram Gross Film Studios (see above) continued to release animated feature films culminating with the film Blinky Bill in 1992.
 The studio based its first animated television series on the Blinky Bill film.
 The series was successful both in Australia and internationally.
 More than 50 half hour episodes were produced.
 (Watch clips from a Blinky Bill episode).